spencermcbridemoore/vastai-ssh-jupyter-pytorch/docs/h200_residual_playbook.md

   helpers such as `build_residual_grid` continue to work because the `pairwise` payload keeps the legacy schema.

+### Physics prompt sweeps with 7-number summaries

+- **Notebook:** open `notebooks/h200_physics_prompt_residuals.ipynb` to drive the new workflow.
+It mirrors the original long-form runner but automatically reads `experiments/prompts/physics_answers_A.txt` and `physics_answers_B.txt`, capping each group at 100 prompts.
+Each group is synced to the H200 under its own prompt file (for example `physics_A_prompts.txt`) so you can rerun one set without touching the other.
+- **Execution:** run the preflight cells (Vast detection, model prefetch, config override) and then the `run_with_fallbacks` sweep.
+The notebook iterates over both physics groups for every model, saving artifacts under `notebooks/h200_long_outputs/<group>/<model>/…`.
+Logs are annotated with the group name to simplify triage.
+- **Per-metric summaries:** after each JSON downloads, the notebook calls `analysis.residual_results.statistics.save_metric_summary`, which reduces the 100 prompt-level scalars per metric down to a 7-number box/whisker bundle (min, q1, median, q3, max, mean, std).
+These sidecar files live next to the raw JSONs as `*_summary_stats.json` so downstream visualization code can load them directly.
+- **Outputs table:** the concluding cell assembles a pandas dataframe listing the group, model, JSON path, and summary path so you can confirm both physics prompt sets finished before tearing down the instance.

 ### Local RTX 4090 workflows

 1. **Conda environment:** create an isolated env that mirrors the repo’s Python: